PennLINC/xcp_d/docs/usage.rst

 Inputs
 ===============
-The *XCP-D* workflow takes `fMRIPRep`, `NiBabies`, `abcd-hcp-pipeline` and `HCP` outputs in the form of BIDS derivatives.
+The *XCP-D* workflow takes `fMRIPRep`, `NiBabies`, `DCAN` and `HCP` outputs in the form of BIDS derivatives.
 The outputs are required to include at least anatomical and functional outputs with at least one preprocessed BOLD image.
 In these examples, we use an fmriprep output directory.

 Command Structure
 ===============